094459/newsletter-oss-projects/README.md

 **serverless-lambda-cron-cdk**

 [serverless-lambda-cron-cdk](https://aws-oss.beachgeek.co.uk/3uf) This repository provides a starter kit for setting up cron jobs using AWS Lambda.
 It includes the necessary AWS Cloud Development Kit (CDK) deployment code, a CI/CD pipeline, as well as the source code for the Lambda function.
 The kit is designed to be easily configurable and deployable, allowing for quick setup and iteration.
 It's ideal for developers looking to automate tasks on a schedule using AWS Lambda. (#196)

+**skopeo**

+[skopeo](https://aws-oss.beachgeek.co.uk/4j7) is a super handy tool for those folks spending a lot of time managing container images. skopeo is a command line utility that performs various operations on container images and image repositories.
+It does not require root privileges for most of the operations (fantastic) and has lots of capabilities so dive into the README.(#214)

 ### Data, Big Data and Databases